 During World War I, St. John’s was host to many of the Army recruits trained at Camp Sheridan, a tent encampment three miles beyond the city limits.
 In 1918 the church was closed, with other city buildings, when a deadly epidemic of Spanish influenza broke out at the post and spread to Montgomery.
 In that year, the lovely, small Farley Memorial Chapel was given to the church.
 Over the next two decades, the Chapel was lent to other denominations–the Lutherans and the Orthodox Greeks–as a meeting place.

 During World War II, military men from Maxwell and Gunter Fields, including groups of British cadets, were entertained by church women on Saturday afternoons in the Parish House.
-This adjunct to the church has served the community-at-large as a headquarters for a handicapped children’s clinic, as a school for the deaf, and, in 1945, as a Red Cross distribution center for clothing to tornado refugees.
+This adjunct to the church has served the community-at-large as a headquarters for a disabled children’s clinic, as a school for the deaf, and, in 1945, as a Red Cross distribution center for clothing to tornado refugees.

 The history of St. John’s has been inextricably woven with that of the Deep South.
 Although the church did not take an active part in the Civil Rights Movement of the early 1950s and ’60s, St. John’s provided a safe and secure place of worship for the community during those stressful times.

-The church’s many interesting memorials include the ceiling medallions, which were originally painted in 1869 on the wood plank ceiling from designs by the Rector Horace Stringfellow and restored in recent years.
+The church’s many interesting memorials include the ceiling medallions, which were originally painted in 1869 on the wood plank ceiling from designs by the Rector Horace Stringfellow and restored in the 1980s.
 St. John’s is also home to the 1885 chime of bells in the tower, which dates from 1855; over 400 prayer kneelers covered in needlepoint by church women since 1976; and various adornments in the courtyard garden.
 Among the church’s memorial windows are fine examples of stained glass art by Charles Connick of Boston (1923) and Louis Tiffany of New York (circa 1924).
 A changing display of church memorabilia is maintained by the Archives Committee in the hall beyond the sacristy door.

-The house of worship for a current congregation numbering over 1300, St. John’s takes pride in being one of Alabama’s most enduring landmarks and looks forward to a future as vibrant as its past.
+St. John’s takes pride in being one of Alabama’s most enduring landmarks and looks forward to a future as vibrant as its past.

 St. John’s Episcopal Church